Final ConclusionsIn Exercises 21–24, use a significance level of ... | Channels for Pearson+

 Significance Level (α)

-The significance level, denoted as α, is the threshold for deciding whether to reject the null hypothesis.
-In this scenario, α is set at 0.05, meaning that if the P-value is less than 0.05, we reject the null hypothesis.
-This concept is essential for interpreting the results of hypothesis testing and making informed conclusions.
+The significance level, denoted as α, is a threshold set by the researcher to determine when to reject the null hypothesis.
+In this scenario, α is set at 0.05, meaning that if the P-value is less than 0.05, the null hypothesis can be rejected.
+This level reflects the acceptable risk of making a Type I error, which is rejecting a true null hypothesis.

 Recommended video: